davidzimniok/Running-text-on-7-seg-displays/README.md

 | C           | data_rec      | recieving data repeat 8 times (bit index) |
 | D           | stop_bit_rec  | recieve stop bit                          |
 | E           | wait_for_end  | wait for half of period of baudrate       |

+We have defined five states.
+What happens in every state is described in the table.
+Verification and sampling each data bit is done in half of the period of baud rate.

 **transition table for FSM**
 | **INPUT VARIABLE** |    |    |    |    |    |    |    |    |    |    |    |    |    |    |    |    |